 - Additional visits to museums, historical sites, and monuments in Madrid

 - Get-togethers with Spanish people

 Students may enroll in courses at beginner, intermediate, or advanced levels.
-They should consult with the program advisors before registering for courses to discuss placement.
+They should consult with the program advisor to discuss placement and course selection.
 To ensure proper placement, students take a placement exam on their first day of class in Madrid.

 Cost & Scholarships

 Fees include tuition, room and board, and required cultural activities and excursions.